Magnetic Island Nature Care Association

 Butterfly Rainforest at Horseshoe Bay

-The Blue Blue Tiger Butterflies rest in a hidden forest located just off Horseshoe Bay Road.
-This enchanting butterfly rainforest is filled with hundreds of thousands of butterflies between April to September particularly in the mid-afternoon.
+The Blue Tiger Butterflies rest in a hidden forest located just off Horseshoe Bay Road.
+This enchanting butterfly rainforest can be filled with hundreds of thousands of butterflies between April to September particularly in the mid-afternoon.
 If you're visiting, please treat quietly to not disturb them as they rest.

 Picture